 If the Kings’ return was mediocre, then the Islanders’ return was terrible.
 None of the assets alongside Jokinen materialized into much success for the team, and the Islanders wasted him as well.
 After only one season on Long Island, they traded him in what was a truly awful deal.
 The team would deal him and Roberto Luongo to the Florida Panthers in exchange for Mark Parrish and Oleg Kvasha.

-It’s in Florida where Jokinen would establish himself as a truly elite center.
+It’s in Florida where Jokinen established himself as a truly elite center.
 He would eventually captain the team for four seasons and posted a career-high 91 points during the 2006-07 season.
 He is still the franchise’s all-time leading goal scorer and only recently lost his spot on the top of their points chart.
 He retired in 2015, having played for 10 different franchises with 1,231 games and 750 points.